silverabel/user-details/README.md

 ## Installation

 To use the plugin, clone this repository to your plugin folder and activate the plugin.
-"Composer update" is only required for testing.
+"Composer install" is only required for testing.
 To start tests, run "./vendor/bin/phpunit tests".

 ## Usage